googlemaps/android-maps-compose/README.md

 ### Creating and configuring a map

-Configuring the map can be done by passing a `MapProperties` object into the `GoogleMap` composable.
-For anything not available in `MapProperties` (typically anything that can only be provided once - like map ID), provide a `GoogleMapOptions` instance in the `googleMapOptionsFactory` properties instead.
+Configuring the map can be done by passing a `MapProperties` object into the `GoogleMap` composable, or for UI-related configurations, use `MapUiSettings`.
+`MapProperties` and `MapUiSettings` should be your first go-to for configuring the map.
+For any other configuration not present in those two classes, use `googleMapOptionsFactory` to provide a `GoogleMapOptions` instance instead.
+Typically, anything that can only be provided once (i.e. when the map is created)—like map ID—should be provided via `googleMapOptionsFactory`.

 ```kotlin
 // Set properties using MapProperties which you can use to recompose the map